wp-plugins/wcp-contact-form/readme.txt

 As additional options of the contact form, you can find dynamic fields with various types, custom form styles and notifications for administrator and users.

-You can find [live demo](http://wpdemo.webcodin.com/stay-in-touch/) on our site.
+You can find [live demo](http://wpdemo.webcodin.com/stay-in-touch/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

-If you find issues or have any questions about the plugin, please feel free to ask questions in the [Support Tab](http://wordpress.org/support/plugin/wcp-contact-form) or directly via our [demo site](http://wpdemo.webcodin.com/stay-in-touch/).
+If you find issues or have any questions about the plugin, please feel free to ask questions in the [Support Tab](http://wordpress.org/support/plugin/wcp-contact-form), directly via our [demo site](http://wpdemo.webcodin.com/stay-in-touch/) or use following email address support@webcodin.com.

 = Features =